-Provide training aligned to continuous quality improvement efforts for data and program management by creating guidelines and operational guides to streamline processes.
-3.3 Identify gaps in services by incorporating the applicable questions to our service providers' customer satisfaction surveys.
-Survey results will provide a more concrete list of services needed by older adults in the PSA.
-The Office on Aging can use the identified gaps in services to leverage additional funding for the older population of Orange County.
-July 1, 2024 - June 30, 2028 Admin.
-Source Funding Continued
+with supporting desk guides.
+3.3 Provide training to align with quality improvement efforts for data and program management by creating guidelines and operational guides to streamline processes.
+July 1, 2024 - June 30, 2025 Admin.
+3.4 Identify gaps in services by incorporating applicable questions to customer satisfaction surveys.
+July 1, 2024 - June 30, 2025 Admin.

-Goal #4: Continued participation in the development of Orange County's Master Plan for Aging
+Goal #4: Participation in the Development of the County's Master Plan for Aging